MAX-P0W3R/PythonProjects/README.md

-# A simple collection python projects
+# A simple collection of python projects
 1. Random Password Generator
 2.